 Autumn is a season of change: the weather gets cooler; the days get shorter; the trees change color and lose their leaves.

 It can also mean a more hectic routine after lazy summer days.
-The kids are busy in school and activities.
+The kids are busy with school and activities.
 Your work is likely ramping up.
 You might already be thinking about the stress of holiday preparations.
 Those shorter days mean less sunshine and warmth.

 With the likelihood of increased stress in autumn, why not make some simple changes to your routines to embrace this new time of the year and commit to looking after yourself?
-Here are 5 ideas for autumn self care to ensure you enjoy this transition time of year.
+Here are 5 ideas for autumn self-care to ensure you enjoy this transition time of year.

-1. Go to the Light
+1. Go to the Light – Light Therapy

 If you’re suddenly feeling foggy and sluggish, or hungry for “comfort food,” your body is probably having a normal response to the shorter days.
 Those who really feel the effects of the winter blues may have seasonal affective disorder (SAD), a seasonal depression that’s estimated to affect 5% of people in the United States.
-Symptoms can include: fatigue, disruption of sleep patterns, overeating and craving carbohydrates, trouble focusing and social withdrawal.1
+Symptoms may include: fatigue, disruption of sleep patterns, overeating and craving carbohydrates, trouble focusing, and social withdrawal.1

 Treatment for SAD can include light therapy, in which you get doses of artificial light from a bright light box.
 Getting outside during the sunny part of the day can help, or you can consider Vitamin D supplements.
 If you find the symptoms worrisome, talk to your doctor about your feelings and possible treatment options.1

-2. Try a New Exercise
+2. Try a New Exercise or Fitness Class

-This is a standard suggestion in any self care plan, and for good reason.
+This is a standard suggestion in any self-care plan, and for good reason.

 Regular activity can help you physically, strengthening bones and muscles, reducing the risk of disease, and aiding weight management.
 But it also helps mentally and emotionally: it can improve your brain health, help keep your thinking, learning, and judgment skills sharp, reduce your risk of depression and anxiety, and help you sleep better.2